 Fats and oils: 2 to 3 servings a day

-- Saturated fat and trans fat are the main dietary culprits in increasing your risk of coronary artery disease.
+- Saturated fat and trans fat are the main dietary culprits in raising your blood cholesterol and increasing your risk of coronary artery disease.
 DASH helps keep your daily saturated fat to less than 6 percent of your total calories by limiting use of meat, butter, cheese, whole milk, cream and eggs in your diet, along with foods made from lard, solid shortenings, and palm and coconut oils.

 - Avoid trans fat, commonly found in such processed foods as crackers, baked goods and fried items.

 - Read food labels on margarine and salad dressing so that you can choose those that are lowest in saturated fat and free of trans fat.

 Sweets: 5 or fewer a week

 You don''t have to banish sweets entirely while following the DASH diet — just go easy on them.
 Examples of one serving include 1 tablespoon sugar, jelly or jam, 1/2 cup sorbet, or 1 cup (8 oz.) lemonade.